systematic-magic/AgingPMC/research_papers_html.rst

  - If you find deviations from this order check PubMed to see if you can find a few consistent listings of the affiliation in question to help in determining if an edit may be necessary.

- - Please provide your suggested edits to the author for approval before making any changes to affiliation order.
+ - Please provide your suggested edits to Lisa for approval before making any changes to affiliation order.

 |